MrXiaoXiao/PickNet_keras/README.md

 # PickNet_keras
-Keras and TF2.0 implemetation of PickNet and examples for training on STEAD and INSTANCE datasets
+Keras and TF2.0 implemetation of PickNet and examples for training on DiTing, STEAD, and INSTANCE datasets.

 Undergoning rapid development!